Tameka Yallop: Personal life

 In December 2017, Yallop announced her engagement to her Klepp IL teammate Kirsty Yallop on her Twitter account.
 The two were married in Mangawhai, New Zealand, on 9 February 2019.
-Following the marriage they both took on the surname Yallop.
+Following the marriage, they both took on the surname Yallop.
+In 2020, they had a daughter named Harley.
+In March 2025, the couple announced on Instagram that they would be having a second child.